-While communication and influence are two of the “Fundamental 4” leadership meta-skills identified in our research, the other two — learning agility and self-awareness — are more inward-focused.
+While communication and influence are 2 of the “Fundamental 4” leadership skills identified in our research, the other 2 — learning agility and self-awareness — are more inward-focused.

 Self-awareness can be the most challenging of the 4 to develop, but it can also serve as a foundation for strengthening all your other leadership skills.

-For leaders, self-awareness has 4 facets that are most critical:
+Self-awareness has 4 facets that are most critical for leaders: